refraction-ray/iastu-hpc2-manual/administrators/hardwares/README.md

 **Notes**:

 Quicksync is optional for this version of server.
+Seems no quicksync in our machines.

 ## Others